Now Reading

 That means spending a significant chunk of time upfront strategizing, planning, preparing, and scheduling.
 It means creating and crafting content regularly, whether you’re feeling up to it or not.

-In fact, 60% of successful marketers create at least one piece of content daily.
+In fact, 60% of successful marketers create at least one piece of content every day.

 That’s a lot of time to dedicate toward content creation, especially when the average blog post can take anywhere from 3-6 hours to write.
 And that’s just the content writing components.